yireo/Yireo_Webp2/README.md

 Make sure your `cwebp` binary and PHP environment are up-to-date.

 ### Todo
-- Check if compatible with FPC
+- Add a workaround for FPC with Fotorama